Celso0408/AI4CAT/README.md

 # Closed-Loop Bayesian Optimization for Catalyst Design

 This repository implements a **closed-loop Bayesian Optimization (BO)** framework for catalyst discovery.
-It uses Gaussian Process (GP) surrogate models and acquisition strategies to iteratively suggest new candidates and simulate their performance.
+It uses Gaussian Process (GP) surrogate models and acquisition strategies to suggest new candidates and simulate their performance iteratively.
 The objective is to optimize a multi-KPI **Merit function** under **feasibility constraints** derived from chemical design rules.

 ## 📁 Project Structure